 Head and brain injuries are among the most serious types of injuries a person can suffer.
-Victims of traumatic brain injuries (TBIs) are likely to require extensive medical care and may sustain significant damage, leading to long-lasting or even lifelong impairments.
+Victims of traumatic brain injuries (TBIs) are likely to require extensive medical care and may suffer damage that leads to long-lasting or even lifelong impairments.

-At Zimmerman & Frachtman, P.A., we recognize the devastating impact brain injuries have on victims and their loved ones.
-If you believe your or your loved one’s injury was the result of someone else’s careless, reckless, or negligent conduct, reach out to our firm today to learn how we can help.
-You could be entitled to financial compensation for your medical expenses, lost income, future damages, and pain and suffering.
-Our attorneys can help you fight for the maximum recovery you are owed—to date, we have secured more than $300 million in compensation for our clients.
+At Zimmerman & Frachtman, P.A., we recognize the devastating impact brain injuries have on victims and their families.
+If you believe your or your loved one’s injury was caused by someone else’s negligence, you could be entitled to compensation for your medical expenses, lost income, future damages, and pain and suffering.
+Our attorneys can help you fight for the maximum recovery you are owed—to date, we’ve recovered over $300 million in compensation for our clients.

 How Common Are Traumatic Brain Injuries?

-TBIs are relatively common in the United States, with an estimated 1.7 million people—including about 475,000 children—suffering serious brain injuries every year.
-The most common type of TBI is concussions, which comprise about 75% of all traumatic brain injuries (along with other mild TBIs) annually.
+TBIs are relatively common injuries, with an estimated 1.7 million people—including about 475,000 children—suffering serious brain injuries every year.
+The most common type of TBI is a concussion, which comprises roughly 75% of all TBIs annually.

 - More than 3 million people live with permanent disabilities due to TBIs